 Tail biting is self inflicted biting causing noticeable damage to a Betta’s tail.
 Tail biting is not a disease and should not be confused with tail/fin rot.

 On occasion, ratty and mangled fins are the result of a Betta biting his own tail rather than outside causes.
 It is suspected that in most cases, the ragged fins are a result of poor water quality or injury from tank decor or other fish.
 Too often people believe their betta is biting his own fins when the problem is environmental but in some cases the damage is self-induced.
-First, Betta owners should rule out other factors like poor water quality, sharp rocks, pointy plants, heavy filter suction or aggressive tankmates.
+The first step in getting to the bottom of your Bettas tale biting is to rule out factors such as poor water quality, sharp rocks, pointy plants, heavy filter suction or aggressive tankmates.
 I then recommend observing the fish closely to see if he can be caught in the act.